 Parents will explore and discuss the six basic principles to implement in order to become a scream-free parent.

 How to Talk to your

 The years between 13 to 18 tend to be challenging and life-defining for your teen.
 During these years, they will make decisions and choices that are likely to set them on a course for the rest of their lives.

 Lots of changes are happening in every area of their lives.
 It is also a time when there is a growing interest in the opposite sex, resulting in new friendships and attachments.
 It can be a scary time for both teen and parent.
 Every parent knows the power of sexuality and the potential for good or bad.
 But not every parent knows how to tackle such a delicate subject with their teenager.
 This talk aims to give parents some simple keys to talking to your teenager about sex, sexuality and sexual dangers.

 This talk explores the four basic parenting types and highlights which one is the most helpful in becoming a positive parent.

-Many parents are stressed out, over anxious and feel constantly overwhelmed.
+Many parents are feel stressed out, over-anxious and constantly overwhelmed.
 Come and learn some parenting tips that will help you be more positive in your parenting and enjoy your children.

-This Talk will present several ways to develop your child’s resilience and help parents raise confident children even in times of uncertainty.
+This talk will present practical ways to develop your child’s resilience and help parents raise confident children even in times of uncertainty.